Alejogb1/job-board/blog-data/how-can-i-save-and-load-a-custom-siamese-bert-model.md

 id: "how-can-i-save-and-load-a-custom-siamese-bert-model"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Saving and loading custom Siamese BERT models – I've been down that road a few times, and it's usually less straightforward than one might hope, especially when you're aiming for something production-ready.
 It's more than just using a standard `model.save()` and `tf.keras.models.load_model()`.
 You need to be aware of the nuances of handling custom components, especially when those components rely on the underlying workings of BERT.

 First, understand what we're working with.
 A Siamese BERT model, in essence, consists of two (or more) identical BERT encoders, often with custom layers stacked on top, and a loss function designed for measuring similarity between embeddings.
 The challenge comes when we move past basic serialization: the weights of the BERT layers themselves are typically tied to a specific pretrained model configuration and vocab, and your custom layers need to be correctly registered and loaded along with these.